kosmoplan/kosmoplan.github.io/_posts/2021-01-18-this-is-ea2evn-calling-cq.md

 categories: extended hamradio
 ---

-Probably the only thing worth telling from 2020 has been getting <span class="bw">**my ham radio licence**</span>.
+One of the few things worth telling from 2020 has been getting <span class="bw">**my ham radio licence**</span>.
 It is not something I came up with all of a sudden, but it's true I found the extra motivation to study the exam out from all the lockdowns, curfews, and the rest of the COVID-19 jazz.

 It's been a short —and full of doubts— trip already but, and this is the reason-to-be of this post, one with a lot of nice and helpful people.
 It is difficult to know where to start when you have a million different modes, bands, radios, antennas, etc., to trim down so that you can get to buy your first one.
 After a lot of reading, I got an <span class="bw">**Anytone 878UV+**</span>: